MrMjauh/aws-sqs/README.md

-Simple SQS wrapper for different publishing and subscribing
+Simple SQS wrapper for publishing and subscribing to the sqs service.

+Test project for trying out the npm package repository